 But be aware: Payday loans can have costs that amount to APRs as high as 400%, according to the Consumer Financial Protection Bureau.

 The problem with payday loans is that they can lead to a debt trap.
-Many borrowers might not be able to pay back the loan — and are then stuck in a cycle where they continue to borrow in order to pay off debt.
+Many borrowers may struggle to pay back the loan — and are then stuck in a cycle where they continue to borrow in order to pay off debt.
 The CFPB reports that four out of five payday loans are “re-borrowed” within a month — often around the time when the loan is due — so you should only turn to this option as a last resort.

 Pawn shop loans